joebb97/joebb-website-source/content/blog/programming-languages.md

 Before you pick up another language, ask yourself, “Do I have extreme mastery of the languages I’m focused on?”
 Ask yourself about the considerations presented here.

 I enjoyed learning Haskell.
 Doing Advent of Code problems in Haskell was fun.
 If doing that keeps you from burning out, that’s great.
+Learning the basics of a Functional Language is a good thing.
+It’s why Rust borrows good things from them like heavy support for combinators!

-But trying to master it is not useful for the avenues I’m trying to pursue in my career.
+But trying to master Haskell is not useful for the goals I’m trying to pursue in my career.
+Learning about Lenses and Folds is not going to help me in my pursuits of systems software, security, and networking.

-Learn new languages for fun if you want, but don’t expect your company to switch to them any time soon if they don’t satisfy the considerations mentioned here.
+Learn new languages for fun if you want.
 If you’re not writing code in a language you want, look at switching companies if feasible.